 The Tidal Basin is cherry blossom central during peak bloom, but even if you come after they’ve peaked, the Tidal Basin remains one of the city’s most scenic spots.
 Pack a picnic here or get up at sunrise for a spectacular photo-op.

 Part of the National Cherry Blossom Festival, the Anacostia River Festival celebrates the river with chances to canoe upon it, a bicycle parade and other fun bike-related activities, as well as lawn games that the entire family can enjoy.
-The free event will be held on April 15 from 1-5 p.m.
+The free event will be held on April 5.

-The National Cherry Blossom Festival features numerous events that are free to attend.
-The annual Blossom Kite Festival, which sees hundreds of kites take to the sky on the National Mall, takes place on April 1 and does not cost a cent to enjoy or participate in.
-You also don’t need your wallet to catch the Southwest Waterfront Fireworks Festival (April 7) or the National Cherry Blossom Festival Parade (April 14).
+The National Cherry Blossom Festival (March 20 – April 12, 2020) features numerous events that are free to attend.
+The annual Blossom Kite Festival (March 28), which sees hundreds of kites take to the sky on the National Mall does not cost a cent to enjoy or participate in.
+You also don’t need your wallet to catch the the National Cherry Blossom Festival Parade (April 4) or Petalpalooza (April 11).

 Seeing the blossoms on the National Mall is essential during any spring vacation to DC, but your flower exploration does not have to stop there.
 Check out the Bishop’s Garden at the Washington National Cathedral, which was planned to suit the 14th-century-style Gothic cathedral, or tour the U.S. Botanic Garden, which features blooming wildlife all year long.

-The Wharf, DC’s popular new development, allows you to take a free water jitney from its dock to the gorgeous Hains Point in East Potomac Park.
+The Wharf, DC’s popular entertainment destination, allows you to take a free water jitney from its dock to the gorgeous Hains Point in East Potomac Park.
 While there, you can view cherry blossom trees along the water’s edge.
 Also in East Potomac Park: a golf course, a mini-golf course and plenty of space for picnicking.

 The Tidal Basin, including the cherry blossoms that surround the incredible Stone of Hope at the Martin Luther King, Jr. Memorial, and East Potomac Park are not the only places to feature cherry blossoms in DC.
 Stanton Park in historic Capitol Hill features a dramatic display of the trees, as does the U.S. National Arboretum.